hardymathieu/xmtp-you-up/README.md

 > 30 6 * * * /usr/bin/node /home/you/xmtp-you-up/gm.js

-Save and exit the editor:
-* If you're using nano, press Ctrl+X, then Y, then Enter.
+Save and exit the editor.
+If you're using nano, press Ctrl+X, then Y, then Enter.
-* For vim, press Esc, type :wq, then press Enter.

 Done!